cvxgrp/home-energy-management/README.md

-# Home Energy Management with Dynamic Tariffs and Tiered Peak Power Charges
+# home-energy-management

 This repository accompanies the paper [Home energy management with dynamic tariffs and tiered peak power charges](https://web.stanford.edu/~boyd/papers/hem.html).

 ## Citing
-If you use our code in your research, please consider citing us by using the following bibtex:
+If you want to reference our paper in your research, please consider citing us by using the following BibTeX:
 ```
 @misc{pineiro2023hem,
   title={Home energy management with dynamic tariffs and tiered peak power charges},